-First, we have derived in~\S~\ref{subsec2.2} a necessary condition for a Lorentzian pocket to emerge, in the form of a no-go theorem.
-We have then studied in~\S~\ref{subsec2.4} the cases that evade the no-go and showed an explicit example in which a Euclidean island is embedded between universes with the Lorentzian signature.
+First, we have derived in~Sec.~\ref{subsec2.2} a necessary condition for a Lorentzian pocket to emerge, in the form of a no-go theorem.
+We have then studied in~Sec.~\ref{subsec2.4} the cases that evade the no-go and showed an explicit example in which a Euclidean island is embedded between universes with the Lorentzian signature.
 In this case the emergent geometry in each of the two asymptotic regions enjoys an almost de Sitter expansion while the initial cosmological singularity of each universe is replaced by the hypersurface $\Sigma_0$ on which the effective metric becomes degenerate and beyond which it has the signature $(+,+,+,+)$.
-Then~\S~\ref{subsec3} has demonstrated that the reconstruction procedure can be explicitly solved, {\em i.e.}, one can determine the two free functions $G_4$ and ${\cal K}$ from the choice of the clock field and spatial geometry profiles, that is from $\psi(z)$ and $a(z)$.
-This approach allowed us to show that our model contains a rich phenomenology containing at least to classes of emergent spacetime: {\em mirror universes} already discussed in~\S~\ref{subsec2.4} and {\em pocket universes}; see Fig.~\ref{fig:model}.
+Then~Sec.~\ref{subsec3} has demonstrated that the reconstruction procedure can be explicitly solved, {\em i.e.}, one can determine the two free functions $G_4$ and ${\cal K}$ from the choice of the clock field and spatial geometry profiles, that is from $\psi(z)$ and $a(z)$.
+This approach allowed us to show that our model contains a rich phenomenology containing at least to classes of emergent spacetime: {\em mirror universes} already discussed in~Sec.~\ref{subsec2.4} and {\em pocket universes}; see Fig.~\ref{fig:model}.
 In the latter case, the Friedmann-Lema\^{\i}tre spacetime exhibits a bounce but the dynamics is bounded by $\Sigma_0$ both in the future and the past; see Fig.~\ref{fig:cosmo}.

-While beyond the scope of this first analysis, it is clear that in principle one could mimic the usual cosmological big bang expansion history $a_{\rm BB}(t)$ after a choice of clock field profile $\psi(z)$.
+While beyond the scope of this first analysis, it is clear that in principle one could mimic the usual cosmological big bang expansion history $a_{\rm BB}(t)$ after a choice of clock-field profile $\psi(z)$.
 Indeed, imagine that $\psi$ becomes linear outside of a neighborhood of $\Sigma_0$ -- $\psi(\vert z\vert> z_0) \sim M\vert z\vert$ -- then Eq.~(\ref{e.dtdz}) is integrable as

-from which it follows that $h(z)$ is given by $\ln a_{\rm BB}[t(z)]$ and the reconstruction procedure ensures that in this {\em ad hoc} setting, a model reproducing the whole expansion history of our observable universe can be constructed.
-Indeed, such an argument of existence is far from being sufficient since we shall consider free functions that are fixed and study {\em e.g.}, whether this requires a fine tuning and the behaviour of solutions with other symmetries, etc.
+from which it follows that $h(z)$ is given by $\ln a_{\rm BB}[t(z)]$ and the reconstruction procedure ensures that in this {\em ad hoc} setting, a model reproducing the whole expansion history of our observable Universe can be constructed.
+Indeed, such an argument of existence is far from being sufficient since we shall consider free functions that are fixed and study {\em e.g.}, whether this requires a fine-tuning and the behavior of solutions with other symmetries, etc.